nagasudhirpulla/taming_python/blog/skills/keycloak_production.md

 ### Setup the Keycloak hostname
 * Add the hostname information in the `keycloak.conf` file with the setting `hostname=localhost`.
 * The hostname can be localhost or IP address or hostname or domain name.
-* This makes Keycloak to allow only the requests with the configured hostname
+* This makes Keycloak to allow only the requests with the configured hostname in the request header
-* If we desire to allow all hostnames,
+* To allow all hostnames, the setting `hostname-strict=false` can be kept in the `keycloak.conf` file

 ### Setup the certificates
 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5MTg1MDYyLDcwOTE3MjI4XX0=
+eyJoaXN0b3J5IjpbLTk0MTA4NzE5LDcwOTE3MjI4XX0=
 -->